 Are you looking for a student job, a summer internship, or someone to help you develop your resume?
 Do you need assistance with determining the right parallel plan as you prepare for admission to veterinary school?
 The Career Services Office is the place to go.
 They host numerous career fairs for internships and summer jobs as well as provide assistance with developing a resume.
 Handshake is a great tool for obtaining those internship and summer jobs.

 Student Life creates opportunities for students to clarify and challenge their values, potentials, roles, and relationships within the University, the greater communities and the global society.
 Take advantage of the many activities that Student Life has to offer.
 It is a great way to become involved in the campus community and make lifelong connections.

 Are you experiencing stress, anxiety, homesickness, depression, or any other emotional or personal concerns?
-If so, utilize CAPS to help you manage what you may be experiencing.
-It will help your mental health and wellbeing, and you may even see an improvement in your academic success.
+If so, CAPS can help you manage what you may be experiencing.

 Illness and injury may impact your academic success; staying healthy and taking care of yourself is important.
 Student Health Services provides a wide variety of health care services for students.
 Services include allergy and immunizations, nutritional counseling, physical therapy, transition-related care for transgender students, and numerous other services.